HawaiiPassHawaiiPass

 In practice, that means shuttle inventory can behave differently from parking inventory during disruptions or service changes.

-Why reopened inventory is easy to miss
+Why reopened spots are easy to miss

 Best next step

-Why monitoring beats manual checking
+Why alerts beat manual checking

 Best for fixed dates